 We would consider BACP/ NCS or UKCP accredited counsellors who may need additional training in these IAPT modalities.
 Alternatively, the post holder may be a 'practitioner psychologist' with a protected title of clinical or counselling psychologist and registered with the HCPC.Main duties of the job

-The post holder will be part of the Psychological Wellbeing Service (PWS) Cambridgeshire and Peterborough.
-This post will support the service to ensure that national guidelines are adhered to, targets are achieved and that the clinical governance arrangements are in place.
+The post holder will support the service to ensure that national guidelines are adhered to, targets are achieved and that the clinical governance arrangements are in place.

-To provide evidence based psychological interventions to patients at step 3 across all sectors of care, providing specialist psychological assessment and therapy at the same time as offering advice and consultation on clients' psychological care to non-psychologist colleagues and to other, non-professional carers, working under supervision within professional guidelines and the overall framework of the team's policies and procedures.
+They will provide evidence based psychological interventions to patients at step 3 across all sectors of care.
+Providing specialist psychological assessment and therapy at the same time as offering advice and consultation on clients' psychological care to non-psychologist colleagues and to other, non-professional carers, working under supervision within professional guidelines and the overall framework of the team's policies and procedures.

 The post holder is required to have professional accreditation with BABCP or should be eligible for accreditation with this professional body and actively undertaking the process of applying for accreditation.
 This would be expected within 3-6 months of starting in post.

 The Talking Therapies Service is currently operating a hybrid working pattern, with office based days and days working from home.
 However, this is subject to review according to service need and Trust's directive at any given time.About us

 Cambridgeshire & Peterborough NHS Foundation Trust is a health & social care organisation dedicated to providing high quality care with compassion to improve the health & wellbeing of the people we care for, as well as supporting & empowering them to lead a fulfilling life.